BiiT-Solutions/InfographicEngine/README.md

 **stroke.strokeColor** The color of the stroke to be applied to the shape.

 **stroke.strokeDash** Defines the pattern of dashes and gaps used to paint the outline of the shape.
 It is defined as an array of integers where each integer is the length of one dash.

+### PATH

+**points** An array of point.
+Each point is a (x, y) value.
+If **commonAttributes.x** and/or **commonAttributes.y** are set, will be used as the starting point.
+Define the point as absolute coordinates.

+**commonAttributes.id** The id of the element.

+**commonAttributes.class** The class of the element.
+Useful when combined with CSS.

+**commonAttributes.x** Starting point of the text on the x-axis.
+(Optional)

+**commonAttributes.y** Starting point of the text on the y-axis.
+(Optional)

+**commonAttributes.fill** If set, will fill all the area defined by the path.

+**stroke.strokeLinecap** The ending shape of the line as `round`, `butt` or `square`.

+**stroke.strokeWidth** The width of the stroke to be applied to the shape.

+**stroke.strokeColor** The color of the stroke to be applied to the shape.

+**stroke.strokeDash** Defines the pattern of dashes and gaps used to paint the outline of the shape.
+It is defined as an array of integers where each integer is the length of one dash.

 # Custom Components